marceltanuri/jiraClient/README.md

 ### * A webserver is started
 ```
-The nodeJS webserver role as a proxy >
+The nodeJS webserver roles as a proxy >
     requests sent to the webserver are internally redirected to JIRA API, those cookies recieved by the automated browser are user at this point.
 ```